Swadesh13/STGCN-Tf2/README.md

 ## Spatio-Temporal Graph Convolutional Neural Network

-This repository contains code updated for Tensorflow Version 2 from the original [repository](https://github.com/VeritasYin/STGCN_IJCAI-18).
+This repository contains code updated for Tensorflow Version 2 (TF only) from the original [repository](https://github.com/VeritasYin/STGCN_IJCAI-18).
+One issue with this branch is that the saved model is not available.

 Other than code conversion from TFv1 to TFv2, certain additional changes have been made in the data loading mechanism, inference shapes not matching and a model update (Ko -= 2*(Kt - 1)).
 This code runs slower than the original version.